marodrigues20/udemy_java/JavaSpring&ApacheKafkaBootcamp-BasicToComplete/Sections/Section-12/readme.md

 2. Start ../kafka-stream/kafka-ms-sample
 3. Go to Postman and create several new promotions
    1. Click on Promotion Collection.
+      1. Click on the button "Run"
+      2. Postman show a form
-      1. Fill with 1000 interactions on the postman form
+      3. Fill with 1000 interactions on the postman form
-      2. Fill with 500 Delay ms on the postman form
+      4. Fill with 500 Delay ms on the postman form
-      3. Click on "Run Course - Spring Kafka 4"
+      5. Click on "Run Course - Spring Kafka 4"
-   2.

 - Note:
    - To make sure that kafka-stream sample application is started, see the console and you should see log lines which indicates state transition to RUNNING.
 Something like this.